wp-plugins/comprehensive-google-map-plugin/readme.txt

 9. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 9.1 =
+* last official release - development & maintenance has been continued - for more details and recommendations please <a href="http://wordpress.org/support/plugin/comprehensive-google-map-plugin">visit the support forum</a>
+* Bug: edit screen/media editor was broken in WordPress 4.0
+* Enhancement: Maps Marker Pro plugin installer
+* Enhancement: function to convert maps for Maps Marker Pro
+* Enhancement: added Afrikaans translation thanks to Johnny Dunhin

 = 9.0.20 =
 * Bug: PHP warnings